-If the grievance involves a possible equity issue, the matter will be referred to the Equity Officer.
-The Equity Officer will meet with the student/group within 10 work days of the referral.
+If the grievance involves a possible equity issue, the Equity Officer will meet with the student/group within 10 work days of the referral.
 The Equity Officer will investigate the grievance and notify the student/group of the findings and any action to be taken within 10 work days.